dfilatov/lrt/README.md

 **What if unit takes more time than chunk budget?**

-Generally this means that chunk budget is too small or you need to split your task into smaller units.
-Anyway LRT guarantees  at least one of units is executed within each chunk.
+More likely this means that chunk budget is too small or you need to split your tasks into smaller units.
+Anyway LRT guarantees  at least one of units of some task will be executed within each chunk.

 **Why not just move long-running task into Web Worker?**